kleinee/jns/README.md

 ```

 ## Keeping Your Installation up-to-date
-Occasionally you may want to check for software updates for both the operating system and the python python packages we installed.
+Occasionally you may want to check for software updates for both the operating system and the python packages we installed.

 ### Operating System
 ```bash